 Kathy Deck, director of the Center for Business and Economic Research with the Walton College at the University of Arkansas, said the IHS report findings are reasonable and said the household income benefits of lower energy costs “would absolutely” apply Arkansas.

 Deck has followed the impact of Arkansas’ energy sector, especially as it relates to the Fayetteville Shale Play.
 She worked on the original economic impact of the Play, and directed a May 2012 update that said production in the Play between 2008 and 2011 created total economic activity of more than $18.5 billion.
 The study also noted that total annual state employment impacts increased from more than 14,500 people to more than 22,000 people during the 2008-2011 period.
+(The nine Arkansas counties included in the Fayetteville Shale area by the report are Cleburne, Conway, Faulkner, Franklin, Independence, Jackson, Pope, Van Buren and White.)

 Activity in the play has diminished as natural gas prices fell from almost $15 per million BTU to around $3 per million BTU by the end of 2012.
 Natural gas prices remain at or below $3 per million BTU.
 The prices have struggled to stay above $4 per million during the first half of 2013.